magitz/conda_Jupyter_kernels/README.md

 ## 3. Activate the new environment

-To actiate our environment (whether created with `mamba` or `conda` we use the `conda activate env_name` command.
+To activate our environment (whether created with `mamba` or `conda` we use the `conda activate env_name` command.
 Let's activate our new environment:

 `conda activate hfrl`

-Notice that your command prompt changes when you activate an environment to indicate which environment is active showing that in parentheses before the other information:
+Notice that your command prompt changes when you activate an environment to indicate which environment is active, showing that in parentheses before the other information:

 > `(hfrl) [magitz@c0907a-s23 magitz]$ `